 School fights are not uncommon.
 Statistics show that as many as 80% of schools in the United States see violence each year.
 If your child suffers injuries in a school assault and battery, you can seek damages from the parents of the student responsible for the injuries.
 You may also be able to claim against the school if staff or employees are negligent.

 Sporting event brawls

 Tempers can flare during sporting events.
 Venues often become the site of assault and battery.

 Getting into a fistfight or taking a fall after being shoved in the stands of a stadium can lead to contusions and fractures that may cost you time off work and orthopedist fees.

 While police officers can use violence to apprehend a criminal, they do not have the right to harm law-abiding citizens.
 Overreach by a police officer can lead to charges of assault and battery and restitution for the victim.

 What Should You Do if You Are the Victim of an Assault and Battery?

 The first thing that victims of assault and battery should do is contact law enforcement and seek medical assistance if they have injuries.
 Document all treatments and medical expenses so your personal injury claim can accurately reflect the extent of your suffering.

 Next, get legal advice from the experienced personal injury lawyers at Nessler & Associates.
 Assault and battery are considered intentional torts.
 Our personal injury attorneys can help you take legal action that can result in monetary compensation for damages and bodily injury you sustain during the incident.

 We will investigate your case and gather evidence to meet the burden of proof you need to recover the monetary damages for medical expenses, lost wages, and therapy for emotional trauma.
-If you experienced assault or battery, call us today at 800-727-8010 for a free initial consultation.
+If you experienced assault or battery, call us today for a free initial consultation.